WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 ## Known Issues

  * **`System.Text.Json` is broken** - Due to a bug with how `System.Text.Json` references `System.Memory.dll`, switching to .NET Standard 2.1 broke compatibility.
 As a workaround, please use `NewtonSoft.Json` for now.
 This will be fixed in the future.
+For more information, see [this DotNET Runtime issue](https://github.com/dotnet/runtime/issues/49211).

 # b5.0